marionbarker/loopdocs/docs/index.md

 [Loop](https://github.com/LoopKit/Loop) is an app template for building an automated insulin delivery system.
 It is a stone resting on the boulders of work done by many others.

 The app is built on top of [LoopKit](https://github.com/LoopKit/LoopKit).
 LoopKit is a set of frameworks that provide data storage, retrieval, and calculation, as well as boilerplate view controllers used in Loop.
 Using the open-source Loop app template, you can build an insulin delivery system that uses specific commercial and open-source hardware and software technologies to bring together the insulin pump, continuous glucose monitor (CGM), and insulin dosing algorithm to create a DIY automated insulin delivery system.
-This version is knownn as Loop.
+This version is known as Loop.

 For more information on how to contribute to an open-source project, please review: